Notarize Spanish Document with Jurat

 A jurat certificate is attached to a sworn document.
 The signer must swear or affirm to the notary that the statements and information in the document are true and correct, and that he/she is signing knowingly and willingly.

 The notary verifies the identification of the signer, administers an oath or affirmation to the signer, and should not notarize the document if the signer does not appear to be signing knowingly and willingly.
 The signer must sign the document in front of the notary.

-A common notarized document that uses a jurat is an Affidavit, or declaración jurada or jurada in Spanish.
+A commonly notarized document that uses a jurat is an Affidavit, or declaración jurada or jurada in Spanish.